 A public ad notifying the public of the availability of CDBG funds was published in the Napa Valley Register on December 1, 2018.
-Copies of the ads in English and Spanish were sent to the Napa City County Library for posting.
-In addition, e-mail notification was sent to an interest list that staff maintains which includes, but is not limited to, the previous year's CDBG subrecipients, and Puertas Abiertas Community Resource Center (in Spanish).
+In addition, e-mail notification was sent to an interest list that staff maintains which includes, but is not limited to, the previous year's CDBG subrecipients, and Puertas Abiertas Community Resource Center.
 An announcement was also placed on the City's website.